The Eagle, the Phoenix and the Divine Blood

 [Wagner, Opera and Drama, 1851]

-seek for cultural origins.
+cultural origins.
 The humiliating defeats of the disunited German states by Napoleon's armies were still fresh in German memories.
-In its quest for
+In its quest for national

-national identity Germany turned to the literature of the Middle Ages (such as the Nibelungenlied),
+identity Germany turned to the literature of the Middle Ages (such as the Nibelungenlied), to

-to finding and translating old manuscripts relevant to German history, not just old German sagas but the medieval literature of Scandinavia, such as the writings
+finding and translating old manuscripts relevant to German history, not just old German sagas but the medieval literature of Scandinavia, such as the writings of

 writings of Roman authors such as Tacitus, it was believed that something could be reconstructed from Scandinavian sources.
 The Grimm brothers discovered in German